 It’s also pretty bad ass to think that you are on top of a massive volcano that, if it erupts fully, could be quite catastrophic.

-4. Hike down to the Grand Canyon of Yellowstone
+#4 Hike to the Grand Canyon of Yellowstone Viewpoint

 I hiked the Red Rock Trail to get down to a great lookout to see the waterfalls in the Grand Canyon of Yellowstone.
 You can find this trail near the North Rim Drive.
 Being that I live in the Grand Canyon State, I have seen the Grand Canyon several times and unfortunately Yellowstone’s Grand Canyon doesn’t compare in size, but makes up for it in beauty!